Versioning Web Services

 It is important to understand that the complexities cannot be completely mitigated.
 This is partially why the groups who have tried to address these challenges through the use of industry standards and technology-specific approaches have not yet succeeded.
 An appropriate strategy manages and isolates the complexity by restricting it to specific parts of the solution based on certain factors, such as the characteristics, requirements, and constraints of the solution and the organizations involved.

-The purpose of this topic is to provide pragmatic guidance that you can apply to various stages of your service's evolution.
-This guidance is applicable to services built with the Service Factory; however, because it is specific to the factors mentioned in this application block, it is not necessarily applicable to all Web services and all scenarios.
-In addition to describing specific tasks listed in the Versioning Strategy section, this topic also describes:
+The purpose of this topic is to provide pragmatic guidance you can apply to various stages of your service's evolution.
+This guidance is not only applicable to services built with the Service Factory, but because it is specific to the factors mentioned earlier, it is not necessarily applicable to all Web services and all scenarios.
+In addition to describing specific tasks listed in Versioning Strategy, this topic also describes:

-- Core motivations and rationale that support this guidance over other approaches
+- Core motivations and rationale that support this guidance and dissuade other approaches.

 Emerging practices are a form of guidance provided when there is an opportunity to gather more evidence in an area before labeling it a proven practice.
 This topic represents an initial position on how to manage the evolution of many Web services.